 "As a community Transport driver for many years in rural Suffolk, I have had many a passenger say that my arrival is the first time they have been out of the house in months due to winter weather or lack of public transport!"

 Sadly our recent research showed that funding for supported bus services has fallen by 45 per cent over the last eight years, resulting in over 3,000 routes being reduced, altered or withdrawn.
 And it's not only older people who are affected.

 "Since losing our bus service my village has been effectively cut off from the wider community.
 You may think loneliness affects only the elderly but as soon as the bus was axed my children were unable to meet friends at the weekend or take part in extracurricular activities.
 This has a huge impact on self esteem and confidence."

 How can we make things better?

 The good news is that the Government's new Loneliness Strategy recognises the problem.
 It says: "People need access to places where they can get together.
 They need transport that enables them to get to places where they can connect with others."
 Under the strategy, Ministers at the Department for Transport will have their portfolios extended to include loneliness.

 So what needs to change?
 How can transport be improved to ease loneliness in your community?
 We'd love to hear your experiences of transport and loneliness: please fill in the form below.

-It's not all bad news, as Janette told us:
+It's not all bad news, as Janette and Neil told us: